TsvetanValchinov/Crypto-trading-sim/README.md

 - The application uses React Bootstrap for UI components
 - Real-time price updates are simulated in the current implementation
-- In a not testing environment, replace the mock data with actual Kraken WebSocket API integration by changing the usage of cryptoService with krakenService in
+- In a not testing environment, replace the mock data with actual Kraken WebSocket API integration by changing the usage of cryptoService with krakenService